mabonoah/login/README.old.md

-# connect
+# login
-A responsive demo using React.js
+A responsive login demo using React.js and Atomic Design.